Understanding the Australian Health System.

 If you’re applying for an Australian visa, you may need to provide the Department of Immigration and Border Protection (DIBP) with a letter of visa compliance from your new health insurer to verify that you have met this requirement.

-If you choose to join HIF online, a PDF of your Visa Compliance Letter will be emailed to you immediately upon confirming your online application.
+If you choose to join HIF online, a PDF of your Visa Compliance Letter will be emailed to you immediately upon confirming your online application for visitors health insurance.

 Want more info?